msartore/ATA-GUI/README.md

 <img src="Resources/ATA_logo.png">

 ## 💡Introduction
-ATA GUI is a project to port ATA to all the users.
-ATA GUI is an Advance Tool for Android™ powered by SDK Platform Tools.
+ATA-GUI is a project to port ATA to all the users.
+ATA-GUI is an Advance Tool for Android™ powered by SDK Platform Tools.

 > **Last version:**  v1.8.6